5 Goals that Set Students for Success (In-depth)

 It is best if we can watch them in action through our own eyes.
 But mentoring can be through books, videos, and online courses.
 We can learn from mentors by reading their blogs, studying their business models, watching their interviews.

-Tim Ferriss, author of the 4 hours work week, productivity guru, has an interesting process on how he managed to get his own mentors.
+Tim Ferris, author of the 4 hours work week, productivity guru, has an interesting process on how he managed to get his own mentors.

 A small notice, we must already have a solid work ethic to implement our mental wisdom in order to see the benefits for ourselves.